ximluo/TaskTracker/README.md

 ## Project Summary

 Task Tracker is a responsive web application designed to help users efficiently manage their daily tasks.
 Users can create, update, track, and delete tasks, with real-time progress tracking.
 The app provides a smooth user experience with features like timers, task completion progress, and dark mode support.
 It also includes secure user authentication and task persistence using a backend API and database.
+First time working with TypeScript and working with MongoDB

 ## Features